barbaracalderon/ine5645-omp-pthreads-speedup-efficiency/README.md

 The problem solved here is directly linked to the following repository [ine5645-pthreads-speedup-efficiency](https://github.com/barbaracalderon/ine5645-pthreads-speedup-efficiency).

-But here's the solution was proposed using OpenMP.
+But the solution here was proposed using OpenMP.